-Computer Networks and Distributed Computing is a major area of research and study in the Graduate Program of the Department of Computer and Information Sciences at the University of Delaware.
-With three full-time faculty, networking research has been a prominent part of the Department's activities, and a focal point of collaboration with the Department of Electrical and Computer Engineering.
-As a result, the Networking group has been able to utilize the combined resources of the two Departments, taking advantage of each one's strengths.
-This interaction was highlighted by a Federated Research Laboratory in Telecommunications/Information Distribution (ATIRP), involving the U.S. Army Research Laboratories and a consortium of industrial and academic partners, including the University of Delaware CIS and ECE Departments.
-During 1996-2001, this award brought more than $1.6 million to our department (and a like amount to ECE), and supported a wide range of networking research.
-The combination of resources in the CIS Department and the ECE Department provide an environment that is most conducive to making the University of Delaware one of the top networking research centers in the country.
+Computer Networks and Distributed Computing is a major area of research and study in the graduate program of the Department of Computer and Information Sciences at the University of Delaware.
+With three full-time faculty, networking research has been a prominent part of the department’s activities, and a focal point of collaboration with the Department of Electrical and Computer Engineering.
+As a result, the Networking group has been able to utilize the combined resources of the two departments, taking advantage of each one’s strengths.
+The combination of resources in the CIS department and the ECE department provide an environment that makes the University of Delaware one of the top networking research centers in the country.

 The current major thrusts of the Department’s networking research are in the areas of Transport Layer Services and Protocols (e.g., SCTP); Network management; Flow and congestion control; Protocols for packet radio and wireless environments; High performance computing; Dynamic spectrum access networks; Mobile ad hoc and wireless sensor networks; Bio-inspired swarming and networking protocols; Network security; Performance modeling and analysis; and Multimedia data compression.
 Industrial partners supporting these topics include Google, Cisco, and Adara Networks.

 - Paul D. Amer, Alumni Distinguished Professor (joint appointment with ECE): Transport layer services and protocols; SCTP; Data compression in multimedia.